DFE-Digital/get-into-teaching-app/app/views/content/get-help-and-support/online-events.md

 ---
-title: "Online events card title goes here"
+title: "Online events"
-heading: "Online events card heading goes here"
+heading: "Online events"
 description: |-
-  Online events card description goes here
+  Online Q&A sessions can be a great way to get your questions answered when it comes to teaching.
+Find out when the next online event will be.
 promo_content:
     - content/funding-and-support/promos/mailing-list-promo
 navigation: 2
-navigation_title: Online events card nav title
+navigation_title: Online events
-navigation_description: Online events card nav description goes here
+navigation_description: Online Q&A sessions can be a great way to get your questions answered when it comes to teaching.
+Find out when the next online event will be.
 keywords:
     - Keywords
     - Go